teddyliangfh/react-vite-vibe-coding-base-template/README.md

 **Note**: When using this template, remember to:
 - Update the repository URL in this README
-- Choose your preferred package manager and clean up accordingly
 - Customize the project name and description
 - Add your own features and components